Centre Block: Railway Committee Room

-The Railway Committee Room is situated to the east of and accessed from the Hall of Honour.
-It is a double height space done in a Beaux-Arts style, with a heavily coffered ceiling and, above a one story high, ashlar stone base, pilasters on the walls—all the aforementioned painted in a cream colour—between which are panels of moss green fabric, except where there are windows on the east wall.
-In it hangs a reproduction of Robert Harris' painting The Fathers of Confederation, as well as a rendition of the Canadian Royal Arms and the Will Longstaff painting The Ghosts of Vimy Ridge which commemorates the Battle of Vimy Ridge.
+The Railway Committee Room is to the east of and accessed from the Hall of Honour.
+It is a double-height space done in a Beaux-Arts style, with a heavily coffered ceiling and, above a one-storey-high ashlar stone base, pilasters on the walls—all the aforementioned painted in a cream colour—between which are panels of moss green fabric, except where there are windows on the east wall.
+In it hangs a reproduction of Robert Harris's painting The Fathers of Confederation, as well as a rendition of the Canadian Royal Arms and the Will Longstaff painting The Ghosts of Vimy Ridge which commemorates the Battle of Vimy Ridge.

 It is used by the official Opposition party for meetings, as well as by various committees.
-The current room dates from 1916 and replaced the same that existed in the 1866 Centre Block and was named for the 166 member Railway Committee that once met in it.
+The current room dates from 1916 and replaced the same that existed in the 1866 Centre Block and was named for the 166-member Railway Committee that once met in it.
 That space also served as home to the Supreme Court of Canada from 1876 to 1889.

+Reading Room

+The Reading Room, designed in an Art Nouveau-style and where the governing caucus meets.

 Directly across the Hall of Honour is the Reading Room, where the governing party's caucus meets.
 It is in a similar architectural style to the Railway Room, except between its pillasters are Art Nouveau murals.